Marble-kinematics-Engineering/Vector_Field_of_the_Velocity_in_Projectile_Motion/README.md

 ## Abstract

-This work presents a detailed study on projectile motion when two marbles meet at their maximum height.
+This work presents a detailed study on projectile motion when two macroscopically neutral metallic spheres meet at their trajectory apex.

-I observed that the classic formulas in textbooks, as well as those found on web pages, do not mention the exceptional case of the moment when two marbles coincide in the air at their maximum height.
+It is shown that conventional physics textbooks, as well as current digital academic resources, omit the analytical treatment of the exceptional kinematic case in which two independent projectiles coincide simultaneously in the air at their maximum height.

-Through an experimental analysis documented by high-precision videography and the use of integral and differential calculus tools, I was able to observe this finding, through the use of GraviTrax for kinematic experiments which, when combined with the rigor of physics and mathematics, has enormous educational value.
+Through an experimental analysis documented by high-precision videography and advanced integral and differential calculus tools, a standardized modular kinematic experimentation platform was deployed.
+This empirical setup, combined with rigorous classical mechanics, provides a reproducible environment with high educational and metrological value.

-After a persistent effort and careful preparation using complex formulas, I reinforced my hypothesis after observing the videos.
-The frames per second at the moment of collision are evidence that the velocity of each marble increases as a force is created at that point, attracting both marbles.

-As an independent researcher, I present this ansatz to the scientific community, demonstrating that the proposed formula accurately predicts the behavior of the marbles at that moment.
+Following systematic data extraction from a high-speed frame-by-frame collision analysis, the primary hypothesis is reinforced.
+The post-collision kinematics provide empirical evidence that individual ball velocities experience a localized increase.
+This step-like velocity shift reveals the action of an anomalous short-range attractive force acting exclusively at the ápex.
+This ansatz is formalized herein, demonstrating that the proposed analytical model accurately predicts the geometric scattering and physical behavior of the spheres.

-Consequently, the validity of this study depends on monitoring the marbles' temperature at that moment.
-As demonstrated in the Methods section, the absence of temperature variation confirms the thermal stability necessary to validate the model.
+Consequently, the experimental validity of this study relies on monitoring the projectiles' localized temperature at the impact boundary.
+As demonstrated analytically, mitigating thermal noise and ensuring strict molecular stability remain mandatory parameters to validate the non-conservative energy balance.

 ## Citation